bogdanbatrinu/bogdanbatrinu/README.md

 ---

-💡 **Fun Fact**: I speak three languages fluently (English, Russian, Romanian) and use a personalized Kaizen dynamic planning system for continuous improvement in both personal and professional projects!
+💡 **Fun Fact**: I speak three languages fluently (English, Russian, Romanian) and use a personalised Kaizen dynamic planning system for continuous improvement in both personal and professional projects!

-🎯 **Current Focus**: Expanding my expertise in software engineering and modern development practices, technological advancements in DTS (Digital and Technology Solutions) leveraging my comprehensive engineering foundation in mathematics, physics, and systematic problem-solving to be an Industry 4.0 and Web3-ready tech professional.
+🎯 **Current Focus**: Expanding my expertise in software engineering and modern development practices, technological advancements in DTS (Digital and Technology Solutions), leveraging my comprehensive engineering foundation in mathematics, physics, and systematic problem-solving to be an Industry 4.0 and Web3-ready tech professional.

 📍 **Location**: London, UK